GeorgeSchiro/GetCert2/README.md

     from the certificate provider network.
 Each stage has an associated PowerShell script snippet.
 The stages are represented in this profile by -ScriptStage1 through -ScriptStage7.

+-ScriptStage3Dns= SEE PROFILE FOR DEFAULT VALUE

+    This is where you customize adding TXT records to the global DNS database for the purpose of doing ACME DNS challenges.
+The details are specific to your DNS provider (which must allow for automated changes to your DNS records).

 -ServiceNameLive='LetsEncrypt'